primiano/perfetto-docs/docs/concepts/buffers.md

 blocked for 10 ms, the shared memory buffer need to be at least 8 * 0.01 = 80 KB
 to avoid losses.

-Empirical measuements suggest that on most Android systems a shared memory buffer size of 128-512 KB is good enough.
+Empirical measurements suggest that on most Android systems a shared memory buffer size of 128-512 KB is good enough.

 The default shared memory buffer size is 256 KB.
 When using the Perfetto Client